Where: Cyprus (Larnaca, Limassol, Pafos, Troodos Mountains, Lefkosia); Northern Cyprus (Lefkoşa, Girne, Gazimağusa, Varosha)

 Here are some tips that I experienced on my trip to Cyprus:

 - Cash or cards – Credit cards are accepted everywhere in the country (both south and north).
 ATMs and currency exchange centers are located almost everywhere in the big cities.
 Small town and villages expect cash, than credit cards.
 The Republic of Cyprus uses Euro as their currency, whereas the North Cyprus uses Turkish Lira (but Euro is accepted as well).
-Currency exchange centers are located everywhere on either side.

 - Transportation – Taxis are expensive on the south side, but very cheap on the north side.
 Shared buses run on North side, and Intercity buses run on the south side.
 Ride-share apps like Uber does not work at the time of writing.